-Stanford Introductory Studies (SIS) functions as a gateway to the two central missions of undergraduate education at the University – liberal education and research.
+Stanford Introductory Studies (SIS) offers students a gateway to the two central missions of undergraduate education at the University – liberal education and research.

-As the administrative home for required and elective academic programs for first- and second-year students, SIS fosters a spirit of innovation and provides ways for participating faculty to connect with each other and expand their knowledge of effective strategies for working with students early in their careers.
+For students, SIS hosts required and elective academic programs for first- and second-year students.
+For instructors, SIS fosters a spirit of innovation and provides ways for participating faculty to connect with each other and expand their knowledge of effective strategies for working with students early in their careers.
 Teach with SIS

 COLLEGE: The first-year Civic, Liberal, and Global Education requirement.
 Going to college is not just about acquiring the ability to make a living, but about exploring what makes living worthwhile.

 Arts Intensive: Access your creativity with a 3-week, immersive arts experience in September.
 All classes are project-based and invite students to dive deep into a particular art form.

 Sophomore College: SoCo is more than a class—it's an experience.
 Spend 3 weeks taking a single class just before your sophomore year begins, creating a rich intellectual community with your faculty and classmates.